mattlemmone/snip-snap/README.md

 - Localizes page numbers, location ranges, and dates into English.
 - Supports a plugin architecture for adding more languages.

+**Note:** Currently, the tool assumes that all clippings will be localized into English.
+Support for other target languages may be added in the future.

 ## Prerequisites

 - [Bun](https://bun.sh) - A fast all-in-one JavaScript runtime.